ericsonweah/ericsonweah/README.md

 # currently

 - 🔭 I’m currently working on refactoring and rebuilding my website and portfolio.
 - 🌱 I’m currently learning writing professional and business documents.
-I am also learning the dart languages.
+- 🌱 I’m currently improving and digging deeper into Javascript and PHP as deep as I can.
+And I am loving it so far.
 - 👯 I’m looking to collaborate on a big open source project.
 - 🤔 I’m looking for help with writing.
 - 💬 Ask me about building an MVC framework with raw nodejs.